DynamoDS/DynamoPrimer/05_Geometry-for-Computational-Design/5-8_importing.md

 3. Use the **FileLoader.GetImportedObjects** component to parse the geometry into Dynamo Studio.
 4.	**ImportedObject.ConvertToGeometries** will convert the objects into usable geometry in the Dyanamo workspace.

-As shown in the above image, all types of geometry present in the file - surfaces, meshes, curves and lines - are imported into Dynamo.
+As shown in the above image, all types of geometry in the DWG file - surfaces, meshes, curves and lines - are imported into Dynamo.

 ### Object Filter
 To specify which geometries are imported from the DWG file, additional **ObjectFilter** nodes can be added to the definition.
 The **ObjectFilter** node is compatible with either a **FileLoader** or a list of **ImportedObject**, and outputs an **ImportedObject** list.